The heteroclinic connection problem for general double-well potentials: Proof of the main result

-that was considered very recently in \cite{kar}, and the references therein, under assumption (\ref{eqAF}).
-The only essential difference is that one has to modify slightly the proof of the clearing-out lemma of \cite{bethuel} by using the H\"{o}lder inequality instead of the Cauchy-Schwarz . \end{rem}
+at least when (\ref{eqinf}) is assumed.
+This problem was considered in \cite{kar}, and the references therein, under assumption (\ref{eqAF}).
+The only essential difference is that one has to modify slightly the proof of the clearing-out lemma of \cite{bethuel} by using the H\"{o}lder inequality instead of the Cauchy-Schwarz . }\end{rem}

+\begin{rem} \emph{Recently in \cite{alikakosPreprint}, building on the arguments of \cite{alikakosIndiana} which rely on assumption (\ref{eqAF}), the authors constructed heteroclinic connections for semilinear elliptic systems of the form $\Delta u=\nabla W(u)$ in singly periodic domains of $\mathbb{R}^m$ with Neumann boundary conditions.
+In fact, as is pointed out, their approach can be extended to construct heteroclinic connections for the problem where $h$ is positive and periodic in $x_1$.
+It would be interesting to see how much our approach can be pushed towards this direction.} \end{rem}